You have configured a secure LDAPS connection to your LDAP server from a Sonatype server product such as Nexus Repository or 3 IQ Server.

 Use the supported server methods to set a Java system property as the Java release note advises.

 Add a new line to <app-dir>/bin/nexus.vmoptions :

 Nexus Repository 2

 Edit <app-dir>/bin/jsw/conf/wrapper.conf.
 Add a new entry for wrapper.java.additional setting , not re-using any previous numbered item:

-Edit the java command being used to launch IQ server.
-Make sure to include the system property argument as part of the command - example :
+Edit the Java command being used to launch IQ Server.
+Make sure to include the system property argument as part of the command - for example :

 Restart IQ Server.